YunxinLi/LingCloud/README.md

 *The following test process about previous LMEye variant could be ignored.*

 We release the checkpoints of instruction version for LLaMA-7b/13b and Bloomz-7b1.
 You can download them from the repository in [Huggingface Hub](https://huggingface.co/YunxinLi).

 The checkpoints could be put in the /LMEye/output/ or anywhere you like.
 You can starting the LMEye quickly by running the following command.

-For Bloomz-7b1:

-`python /LMEye/LLMEye_test.py --llm_model bloomz-7b1 --predict_model_dir: your path of the checkpoint`

-For LLaMA-7b:

-`python /LMEye/LLMEye_test.py --llm_model llama-7b --predict_model_dir: your path of the checkpoint`

-For LLaMA-13b:

-`python /LMEye/LLMEye_test.py --llm_model llama-13b --predict_model_dir: your path of the checkpoint`

-More LMEye variants are coming soon!

 ## :rotating_light: Discussion